 - the territorial pleasures of ejaculating.

-Yet it is assumed that these pleasures are insignificant when compared with the pleasure women are assumed to obtain from their supposed orgasms with a lover.
+Yet the implication is that these pleasures are insignificant when compared with the pleasure women are assumed to obtain from their supposed orgasms with a lover.
 Female orgasm is presumed to equate to the pleasure of male orgasm plus all these combined pleasures of being a penetrator.
-How on earth is rape ever supposed to be a problem?
+How is rape ever supposed to be a problem?
 No wonder men are confused.

 When a man is aroused, he may exude clear liquid (commonly referred to as ‘pre-cum’) from the end of his penis.
 A man is aroused but this doesn’t mean the two phenomena are connected.
 Similarly, when a woman masturbates alone vaginal lubrication is produced, even more so as she ages.
 But the function of vaginal lubrication is to facilitate intercourse (and reproduction).
 It is not a sign that a woman is necessarily close to orgasm.

 Women often describe relationship factors when referring to their arousal.
 Such feelings to not lead to orgasm.
 If a woman is to experience orgasm, she must consciously focus her mind on explicitly erotic scenarios.
 Many women only ever have romantic fantasies.
 Romantic fantasies include thinking about having intercourse with a real or imagined man but they do not focus on the close-up genital activity of penetrative sex.
-They are more of a vague dream about an emotional or romantic experience.
+Most women only ever experience emotional or romantic dreams if they dream of sex.

 For a man, sex (i.e. intercourse) equates to orgasm.
-A man only wants sex when he knows (or is reasonably confident) that he will achieve orgasm.
-This is the difficulty men have in accepting that women engage in sex without ever achieving orgasm.
+A man only wants intercourse when he knows (or is reasonably confident) that he will achieve orgasm.
+This is the difficulty men have in accepting that women engage in intercourse without ever achieving orgasm.
 For a man it is quite unthinkable that he would not have an orgasm through engaging in penetrative sex.

 The position a woman assumes when masturbating to orgasm is different to the positions we see in pornography.
 Women are shown masturbating by tiddling their vulva while facing the audience because this provides the best display for male observers.
 Cunnilingus is assumed to provide exquisite pleasure but in fact that there is little sensation for a woman.